How many Foreign Companies in China?

-By the end of 2020, a total of 1,040,480 foreign companies were registered in Mainland China, the Official data was provided by the Ministry of Commerce (MOFCOM).
+By the end of August 2023, a total of 1,150,000 foreign companies were registered in Mainland China, according to the Official data provided by the Ministry of Commerce (MOFCOM).
 It should be noted that, except for the other countries, the figure also includes Foreign Direct Investment (FDI) invested from Hong Kong, Macao, and Taiwan.
 According to the official data, China had established a total of 961,000 Foreign-Invested Enterprises (FIE) until the end of 2018, with the actual use of foreign capital of US $2.1 trillion.
 In 2019, there were 40,910 foreign-invested enterprises set up in China, with an actual amount of foreign investment of US $141.23 billion, an increase of 2.1% over 2018, ranking second in the world.
-In 2020, there are 38,570 foreign-invested enterprises were newly established in China.
-Foreign companies data
+In 2023, there are 33,154 new foreign-invested enterprises were newly established in China.
+This represents an increase of 5.8% from the previous year.

 What is a Foreign Invested Company in China?